torjusb/budgetter/README.markdown

 		Unsupported browsers falls back to a page telling the user which browsers are supported.</dd>

 	<dt>Logging and deleting budgets</dt>
-		<dd>Right click on the budget in the budget list to bring up the context menu, and select "Delete" or "Log budget"
+		<dd>Right click on the budget in the budget list to bring up the context menu, and select "Delete" or "Log budget"</dd>
 </dl>

 ## Future